Java SCWCD Exam Cram Notes : The Jsp Model

 - a single API to manage the various scoped namespaces

-- a number of convenience API's to access various public objects
+- a number of convenience API's to access various

 - a mechanism to obtain the JspWriter for output